WASdev/ci.docker.ibm-http-server/ilan/README.md

 1. Place the downloaded IBM Installation Manager and IBM HTTP Server binaries on the FTP or HTTP server.
 2. Clone this repository.
-3. Move to the directory `ibm-http-server/ilan`.
+3. Move to the directory `ilan`.
 4. Build the prereq image using:

     ```bash
     docker build --build-arg URL=<URL> -t <prereq-image-name> -f Dockerfile.prereq .
     ```

-5. Run a container using the prereq image to get the tar file to the current folder using:
+5. Run a container using the prereq image to create the tar file in the current folder using:

     ```bash
     docker run --rm -v $(pwd):/tmp <prereq-image-name>